TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 k <- dim(X)[2]
 ```

-1. Write an R program that performs Gibbs sampling with data
+c.
+Write an R program that performs Gibbs sampling with data
     augmentation for the Bayesian probit model with prior parameters
     **b**<sub>0</sub> = **0** and **B**<sub>0</sub> = 10000**I**.